 PhD (Stony Brook)

-Nicole (Nikki) Georgopulos is an historian and curator specializing in European art of the nineteenth century.
+Nicole (Nikki) Georgopulos is an historian, curator, and educator specializing in European art of the nineteenth century.
 Her research focuses primarily on realism and its intersections with the history of science, philosophy, and cultural constructs of gender.

 French art, nineteenth-century art and visual culture, art and science, gender and early feminism